MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 ## Enable and configure logging

 Azure SDK for Java offers a consistent logging story to help aid in troubleshooting application errors and expedite their resolution.
 The logs produced capture the flow of an application before reaching the terminal state to help locate the root issue.
-You can review the [logging conceptual documentation](logging-overview.md) and the [troubleshooting documentation](troubleshooting-overview.md) for guidance on using logging.
+For guidance on logging, see [Configure logging in the Azure SDK for Java](logging-overview.md) and [Troubleshooting over view](troubleshooting-overview.md).

 In addition to enabling logging, setting the log level to `VERBOSE` or `DEBUG` provides insights into the library's state.
 The following sections show sample log4j2 and logback configurations to reduce the excessive messages when verbose logging is enabled.

 ### Configure Log4J 2

-1. Add the dependencies in your *pom.xml* using ones from the [logging sample pom.xml][LoggingPom] under the "Dependencies required for Log4j2" section.
+1. Add the dependencies in your *pom.xml* using ones from the [logging sample pom.xml][LoggingPom], in the "Dependencies required for Log4j2" section.
 2. Add [log4j2.xml](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/eventhubs/azure-messaging-eventhubs/docs/log4j2.xml) to your *src/main/resources* folder.

 ### Configure logback

-1. Add the dependencies in your *pom.xml* using ones from the [logging sample pom.xml][LoggingPom] under the "Dependencies required for logback" section.
+1. Add the dependencies in your *pom.xml* using ones from the [logging sample pom.xml][LoggingPom], in the "Dependencies required for logback" section.
 2. Add [logback.xml](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/eventhubs/azure-messaging-eventhubs/docs/logback.xml) to your *src/main/resources* folder.

 ### Enable AMQP transport logging